radical-collaboration/facts/README.md

 With Docker installed, you can launch an Ubuntu environment:

   ```
-  docker run --volume=$HOME/facts:/opt/facts --volume=$HOME/tmp:/scratch --runtime=runc -it ubuntu:focal
+  docker run --hostname=localhost --volume=$HOME/facts:/opt/facts --volume=$HOME/tmp:/scratch --runtime=runc -it ubuntu:focal
   ```
+(This command assumes you have facts installed in ```$HOME/facts``` and a writable scratch directory in ```$HOME/tmp```.)

-Within this Ubuntu environment, the script mac_docker_factsenvsetup.sh will install Mongo and a suitable Python environment.
+Within this Ubuntu environment, the script mac_docker_factsenvsetup.sh will install Mongo and a suitable Python environment, and run the dummy experiment.

 This solution may also work on Windows, but has not been tested.

 Note that the data files for a FACTS experiment and transfered to the compute resource with each experiment run.
 Thus, while it might in principle be possible to run FACTS on your desktop and use a remote HPC resource, you probably don't want to do this.
-At a minimum, you will want to have a fast, high-capacity network connection to the resource
+At a minimum, you will want to have a fast, high-capacity network connection to the resource.